 This little warty creature thrives in the wetlands of life.
 With his hypnotic ribbit, Frog cleans the pond that beaver built and calls the rain to wash away the stagnant energy of frustration and disappointment that accumulates in our daily struggles.
-Weeping is the rainy weather of the soul that frees our body and mind of all the pain we have endured so our spirit can arrive at a sense of a job well done.
+Frog Spirit Animal Totem teaches that weeping is the rainy weather of the soul which frees our body and mind of all the pain we have endured so our spirit can arrive at a sense of a job well done.

 As an amphibian, frog experiences a major shift in reality as he transforms from a pollywog to an adult hopper.
 In this way frog gets to live two distinct lives in one lifetime.
 Humans also have this ability to transform, but we can do so multiple times in one lifetime if we allow emotional processes to run their full course in us.
 We are not the same person we were at the age of ten or twenty and as our world gets bigger we are constantly finding ourself returned to a state of limited resources.
 The pollywog has no other resource save his excitement for life.
 He swims and propels through the stuff of life with a pure and ambitious energy and slowly starts to develop arms and legs and other tools to play with his pond more completely.
 There is a frustration in our limitations, but if we allow those frustrations to crush our spirit we leave the very effort that will see us through to greater freedom.
 Frog says keep loving, keep hoping, keep swimming with all the energy you have and one day that effort will propel you forward in a great leap upon new shores.